edwelo/moe_rms_1/ReadMe.md

 # TCinGC MOE 2018

+## 2018-07-31

+### Need Changes - Presentation.

+Login/Logout

+* When logged in, looks like "logout Edwel Ongrung"
+* When not logged in, looks like "login Not Logged in"
+* Make the "Edwel Ongrung" and "Not logged In" much less prominent (smaller?) to clearly differentiate it from the "logout" and "login".
+The way it is now, it is hard to tell which part to click in order to perform the login/logout.

+Modules Menu (Info, Requisitioning, Receiving, ...)

+* When highlighted, takes up almost the whole height of the parent div.
+* Make the height of the element 'thinner' with equal margins top and bottom.
+* The effect should be a vertically centered white box with the margins allowing an equal amount of green to be shown above and below.

 ## 2018-07-25

+### Initial App Training

 The data entry functions of Requisitioning and Receiving are working well enough for staff to begin entering data.
 This was tested at a training/testing session held today with Den, Bonnie, TE, Ole, Adeline, Laurie, Mary, Orchid, Emrei.